This blogpost contains affiliate links. Please read disclaimer.

 The shade range is very good, featuring 15 different shades, suitable for very light to deep skin tones with different undertones.

 The sunscreen is a physical one (Titanium Dioxide), which can flash back in photos.

-The skincare goodness is Glycerin (locking in moisture) and Tocopherol (Vitamin E, an antioxidant), as well as jojoba esters (jojoba oil after the chemical process of hydrogenation).
+The skincare goodness is glycerin (humectant) and Tocopherol (Vitamin E, an antioxidant), as well as jojoba esters (jojoba oil after the chemical process of hydrogenation).